-A non-invasive procedure that uses a small and safe amount of radioactive material to help produced detailed images of the body.
+A non-invasive procedure that uses a small and safe amount of radioactive material to help produce detailed images of the body.

 Nuclear medicine is a specialized area of radiology that uses very small amounts of radioactive materials, or radiopharmaceuticals, to examine organ function and structure.
 It is often used to help diagnose and treat abnormalities very early in the progression of a disease, such as thyroid cancer.